dotnet/runtime/src/tools/linker/docs/error-codes.md

   </linker>
   ```

-#### `IL2026` Trim analysis: Using method 'method' which has 'RequiresUnreferencedCodeAttribute' can break functionality when trimming application code. [message]. [url]
+#### `IL2026` Trim analysis: Using member 'method' which has 'RequiresUnreferencedCodeAttribute' can break functionality when trimming application code. [message]. [url]

-- The linker found a call to a method which is annotated with `RequiresUnreferencedCodeAttribute` which can break functionality of a trimmed application.
+- The linker found a call to a member which is annotated with `RequiresUnreferencedCodeAttribute` which can break functionality of a trimmed application.

   ```C#
   [RequiresUnreferencedCode("Use 'MethodFriendlyToTrimming' instead", Url="http://help/unreferencedcode")]